Stranger Things celebrity Millie Bobby Brown heartbroken over fatality of her pet dog

 .

-The blog post obtained a profusion of assistance from her followers and also fellow celebs.
+The message obtained a cascade of assistance from her followers and also fellow stars.

 .